HorseWhisperer69/HentaiMigrator/README.md

       - **Cookie**: This is a string that stores information about your current session.
 Look for an entry named Cookie and copy its value.
            - **For NHentai**: Make sure the string contains `csrftoken=` and `sessionid=`.
            - **For E-Hentai**: Make sure the string contains `ipb_member_id=` and `ipb_pass_hash=`.

+## Contact
+For any issues concerning the software please submit an [Issue](https://github.com/HorseWhisperer69/HentaiMigrator/issues) through Github or contact me on Discord (horse_whisperer).
+If you'd like to contribute please submit a pull request.

 [^1]: [Enma - a Python library designed to fetch and download manga and doujinshi data